What Is a Direct Stock Purchase Plan (DSPP)?

 Many blue-chip stocks tend to offer DSPPs.
 For example, let’s say Company X offers a plan that allows investors to buy $500 or more worth of company stock directly from it, up to $250,000 a year, with some service and transaction fees.

-With a DSPP, investors directly purchase shares sometimes at a small discount.
+With a DSPP, investors directly purchase shares, sometimes at a small discount.
 Discounts can range from 1% to 10% to encourage investors to buy more shares.

 How To Invest in a DSPP

 Armed with information about how to buy directly from companies, investors may want to explore what specific opportunities exist.
 Perhaps they already have a publicly traded company in mind.
-In that case, they can go to that company’s investor relations website to see if that company offers this type of investment opportunity.
+In that case, they can go to that company’s investor relations website to see if the company offers this type of investment opportunity.

 More specifically, if someone wants to buy stocks in this way, they typically open an account and make deposits into it.
 Usually, these deposits are automatically made monthly through an ACH funds transfer from the investor’s bank account.
 In some cases you can write checks as well.